Shopify Review 2023: How Good Is the Ecommerce Software?

 Search, order, receive: This is what customers expect when shopping online.
 To meet this need, more and more ecommerce platforms provide business owners with these capabilities.
 However, you don't have to be Jeff Bezos to cut yourself a slice of the online sales pie.

 One of the most well-known names in the market is Shopify, and in this review, we'll take a closer look at what they bring to the table.

-Shopify is an all-inclusive ecommerce platform from Canada which caters to both small and large businesses seeking to sell online.
-From its humble beginnings as a sales platform for snowboards, over the recent past, it has grown into one of the world's leading ecommerce solutions, servicing more than 1 million businesses.
+Shopify is an all-inclusive ecommerce platform from Canada that caters to both small and large businesses looking to do business online.
+From its humble beginnings as a sales platform for snowboards, it has grown into one of the world's leading ecommerce solutions, servicing more than 1 million businesses.

-There's no mincing of words here: Shopify is the veritable giant in our evaluation series, however, in this review, we're going to take a look at whether its place of primacy is deserved, or open to challengers.
+There's no mincing of words here: Shopify is our sample's giant.
+All the same, in this review, we're going to take a look at whether its dominance is deserved, or if it's vulnerable to challengers.

 Easy to set up; free trial version

 No-nonsense site builder for personalizing your store

 Excellent support center featuring numerous FAQs, a video library, and podcasts

 User-defined checkouts only for Shopify Plus customers